microsoftgraph/microsoft-graph-training/tutorials/includes/dotnet/01-intro.md

 - [Send an email](/graph/api/user-sendmail)

 > [!TIP]
+> As an alternative to following this tutorial, you can download the completed code through the [quick start](https://developer.microsoft.com/graph/quick-start) tool, which automates app registration and configuration.
+The downloaded code works without any modifications required.
+>
-> If you prefer to just download the completed tutorial, you can download or clone the [GitHub repository](https://github.com/microsoftgraph/msgraph-training-dotnet).
+> You can also download or clone the [GitHub repository](https://github.com/microsoftgraph/msgraph-training-dotnet) and follow the instructions in the README to register an application and configure the project.

 ## Prerequisites